swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 1. Open and read the drift-alert issue created by the monitoring workflow
 2. Decide whether to tune thresholds, roll back, or label new data and retrain
 3. Adjust drift thresholds quickly in `src/monitor.py`
-4. Roll back the Kubernetes deployment and restore the canonical source of truth
+4. Roll back to the last known-good version with Git and DVC
 5. Verify the chosen action and close the issue

 The following diagram illustrates the decision flow at the end of this chapter: